7 Components You Must Implement In Your Workout Routine!

 Stretching can be done in conjunction with the cool down and warm up.
 It is best done after your warm-up and cool down when your muscles are warm and flexible.
 Stretching can improve your posture, range of motion, blood circulation, and recovery.
 This does not have to be a full yoga routine but a simple 5-10 minute “flow” to actively stretch the muscles you have worked the most that day.

 4. Flexibility training

 Flexibility training is a part of fitness that is heavily neglected.
 This training is not adjunct to just stretching in your warm-up and cool-down routine- it is a dedicated session to increasing your flexibility through various ranges of motions and poses.
 Yoga is a great way to increase your flexibility!
 We recommend adding some morning or evening yoga sessions to your routine.
 If you’re a bit more advanced or looking for a challenge, ballet stretching routines are a great addition to your regimen.
 We recommend adding in a 20-45 minute session every week.

 5. Balance training

-If you are a cardio fanatic or you're scared of bulking up with weights- I am here to say resistance training is a necessity of a healthy lifestyle!
+If you are a cardio fanatic or you’re scared of bulking up with weights- we are here to say resistance training is a necessity of a healthy lifestyle!
 Weight training is the most popular form of resistance training but it is not the only form!
 Resistance training can include modification to basic movements, exercise bands, weighted vests, and inclinations.
 This form of exercise helps improve muscular growth, strength, and endurance.
 Resistance training also helps in strengthening our bones which is crucial in ageing healthily.
-I recommend adding in a 20-45 minute session a few times a week.
+We recommend adding in a 20-45 minute session a few times a week.